-Field Description Serial Number [Read-Only]: Serial Number of the board.
+Information Field Description Field Description Serial Number [Read-Only]: Serial Number of the board.
 Hardware ID [Read-Only]: Identifies hardware changes that affect the operation of the board.
 Currently there are no such changes.
 Hardware Configuration [Read-Only]: States the presence or absence of optional components.
 Currently there are no optional components available.
 Video Lanes [Read-Only]: Indicates the maximum number of video lanes supported by the board.
-For this board, the value is 4.
+For this board, the value is 7.
 User Interface Outputs [Read-Only]: Number of available user interface outputs on the board.
 For this board, the value is 8.
 P/N [Read-Only]: Indicates the part number of the board.
 P/N Revision [Read-Only]: Indicates the revision of the part number.
 User Data [Read/Write]: This is a 64 byte general purpose user storage area.
 For information on how to read/write this field at the application level, contact Teledyne DALSA Technical Support.
 User Interface GIOs Reservation [Read/Write]: Use this field to reserve User Interface GIOs for use by the acquisition module.
-By default, boards are shipped with User Interface General Inputs 1 &amp; 2 reserved for External Triggers and User Interface General Output 1 reserved for Strobe Output.
+By default, boards are shipped with User Interface General Inputs 1 & 2 reserved for External Triggers and User Interface General Output 1 reserved for Strobe Output.
 Click on the 'Value' field to open the dialog box show below.
 Disable any GIO reservations that are not required.
 Click the OK button to update the value field.
-User Interface GIOs Reservation User Interface GIOs Default Input Level [Read/Write]: Use this field to select the default input level of the User Interface GIOs.
+User Interface GIOs Reservation Field External Trigger Input #1 External Trigger Input #2 Strobe Output #1 User Interface GIOs Default Input Level [Read/Write]: Use this field to select the default input level of the User Interface GIOs.
 Click on the 'Value' field to select the input signal level detection required.
-User Interface GIOs Default Input Level TTL Open Interface GIOs Reservation 12V 24V RS422 By default, boards are shipped with User Interface General Inputs set
+User Interface GIOs Default Input Level TTL Open Interface GIOs Reservation 11V 24V RS422 By default, boards are shipped with User Interface General Inputs set to 24V.
+Note that the input level can also be modified at the application level.
+Open Interface GIOs [Read/Write]: Use this field to reserve Open Interface GIOs for use by Reservation the acquisition module.

-application level.

-Open Interface GIOs Reservation [Read/Write]: Use this field to reserve Open Interface GIOs for use the acquisition module.

 To specify the open interface GIO reservations, click on the 'Value' field to open the Open Interface GIOs Reservation dialog box.
 Disable any GIO reservations that are not required.
 Click OK to update the value field.

-Open Interface GIOs Reservation

-Field ✓ Board Sync #1 ✓ Board Sync #2

-< OK Cancel

-By default, boards are shipped with Open Interface GIOs 1 & 2

-reserved for Board Sync 1 & 2.
+Open Interface GIOs Reservation ☑ Board Sync #1 ☑ Board Sync #2 1 • OK.
+Cancel By default, boards are shipped with Open Interface GIOs 1 & 2 reserved for Board Sync 1 & 2.